Raymond James slashes price target on Fastly Inc. [FSLY] – find out why.

 How has FSLY stock performed recently?

-Fastly Inc. [FSLY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -33.29.
-With this latest performance, FSLY shares dropped by -38.52% in over the last four-week period, additionally sinking by -78.73% over the last 6 months – not to mention a drop of -75.97% in the past year of trading.
+Fastly Inc. [FSLY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.19.
+With this latest performance, FSLY shares dropped by -38.03% in over the last four-week period, additionally sinking by -76.15% over the last 6 months – not to mention a drop of -72.94% in the past year of trading.

 Fastly Inc. [FSLY]: Deeper insight into the fundamentals